 Have an idea where the horizon line is.
-Here’s a link I did about deciding on your horizon line.
+Here’s a simple video I did about deciding on your horizon line.
 Basically a low horizon line means the emphasis is on the sky.
 A high horizon line means the emphasis is on the ground.

-2 Three layers of perspective and having tones
+2 Three layers of perspective and tone

 Look at the painting below.
-It has almost no color in it but it is very powerful - that power comes from having the correct tonal values.
-It’s actually much easier to paint paintings with little color than a lot because once you add color you have to consider the tone of each color.
+It has almost no color in it but it is very powerful.
+That power comes from having the correct tonal values.
+It’s actually much easier to paint pictures with a few colors than a lot because once you add color you have to consider the tone of each color.

 3 Focal point.

 There needs to be one spot in the painting that is the center of the whole painting.
 In the painting below for instance it was the cows.
 Having a focal point really makes a painting better.
 Normally the best place for a focal point is in one of the corners of the painting.

 This is related to the focal point.
-It is essential to have lines leading the eye to your focal point.
+It is essential to have lines and shapes leading the eye to your focal point.
 This is one reason why man-made scenes are easier to paint than natural scenes.

 5 Good contrast